hernquist/material-ui-example/client/README.md

-# Orange Method Curriculum Roadmap
+# Orange Method Curriculum Dashboard

-To see the roadmap, click [here](https://pages.github.homedepot.com/OrangeMethod/curriculum-roadmap-2/).
+To see the dashboard, click [here](https://om-curriculum-dashboard.apps-np.homedepot.com).